microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 For each business event, your request must contain the following data:
 - *companyName*: The name of company to subscribe for this business event
+- *companyId*: The GUID of company to subscribe for this business event
 - *eventName*: The name of this business event
 - *appId*: The GUID of Business Central extension that implements this business event
 - *notificationUrl*: The URL to post notifications of this business event